paul-wolf/djaq/README.txt

 Comparing to Django QuerySets
 -----------------------------

+Djaq is not a replacement for Querysets.
+They have different purposes.
-Djaq queries can be sent over the wire as a string.
-That is the main difference with Quersets.
-Even then, Djaq is not a replacement for Querysets.
-Querysets are highly integrated with Django and have been developed over 15 years by many developers.
+The QuerySet API is not a remote API.
+You can use Djaq queries inside your Django application and Djaq syntax can be more intuitive and simpler than QuerySets.
+But Querysets are highly integrated with Django and have been developed over 15 years by many developers.
+Plus you get code completion in your IDE with QuerySets.
 It is a very well thought out framework that is the best choice working within a service based on Django’s ORM.
+You could probably write a complete transactional Django application with Djaq and not use QuerySets at all but you’d be going against the framework.

-This section is intended to highlight differences for users with high familiarity with the ``QuerySet`` class for the purpose of understanding limitations and capabilities of DjangoQuery.
+This section is intended to highlight differences for users with high familiarity with the ``QuerySet`` class for the purpose of understanding capabilities and limitations of DjangoQuery.

 Django provides significant options for adjusting query generation to fit a specific use case, ``only()``, ``select_related()``,